 A student sets up an internship and gets academic credit by following four steps.

-1. Find an internship, working through the Center for Career and Community Engagement, or other contacts on campus or off campus.
+1. Find an internship, working through Career Development, or other contacts on campus or off campus.
 Lewis and Clark College is member of a consortium that allows students to access thousands of internships throughout the U.S. and beyond.
 Career Engagement has information on these internships as well as suggestions on how to apply for and secure an internship.